Corporate training, also known as corporate education or, more recently, workplace learning, is a system of activities designed to educate employees.

 Microlearning involves breaking down information into small, digestible chunks.

-This method can improve retention and engagement, as it is easier for employees to understand and remember information.
+This method can improve retention and engagement, making it easier for employees to understand and remember information.

-For instance, instead of a two-hour seminar on a new software, a series of 5-minute videos explaining different features can be more effective.
+For instance, a series of five-minute videos explaining different features can be more effective than a two-hour seminar on new software.

 3. Implement Gamification